vinceimbat/vinceimbat/content/my journaling system june 2018 edition.md

 This system will change in the future as with any system in my life.
 But this current June 2018 version is practically what I've been using for at least a year already.

 This post outlines what happens the moment an idea pops out of my head until it becomes something shareable.
-I publish my thoughts primarily here on the blog and on [[newsletter|my email newsletter]].
+I publish my thoughts primarily here on the blog and on [[newsletters|my email newsletter]].
 I intend to create a visual representation of the process in the future.
 But for now, this would be it.

 # Stage 1: Spark.